H-class container ship

-The first 9 ships were ordered by Maersk in 2015.
-In 2018 Maersk announced it had ordered 2 additional ships from the same shipbuilder.
+The first nine ships were ordered by Maersk in 2015.
+In 2018 Maersk announced it had ordered two additional ships from the same shipbuilder.

+Service history

 2018 Maersk Honam fire

-On 6 March 2018 a large fire broke out in one of the cargo holds of the Maersk Honam.
-It took more than 3 days to get the fire under control and the ship continued to burn for several more days.
-Four crew members lost their lives.
+On 6 March 2018, a large fire broke out in one of the cargo holds of the Maersk Honam.
+It took more than three days to get the fire under control and the ship continued to burn for several more days.
+Four crew members died and one more was reported missing.
 The ship was salvaged and the damaged parts of the vessel were rebuilt.
 The ship was renamed Maersk Halifax before entering into service again.

+Attack on Maersk Hangzhou

+On 30 December 2023 Maersk Hangzhou was attacked in the Gulf of Aden by Houthi forces, attempting to board the vessel.
+Personnel aboard the ship repelled the attack and with the aid of the United States Navy, drove off the attackers.